gristlabs/grist-core/README.md

 ## Why free and open source software

-This repository, [grist-core](https://github.com/gristlabs/grist-core), is maintained by Grist Labs.
+This repository, `grist-core`, is maintained by Grist Labs.
 Our flagship product available at [getgrist.com](https://www.getgrist.com) is built from the code you see here, combined with business-specific software designed to scale to many users, handle billing, etc.

 Grist Labs is an open-core company.
 We offer Grist hosting as a service, with free and paid plans.
 We also develop and sell features related to Grist using a proprietary license, targeted at the needs of enterprises with large self-managed installations.

 We see data portability and autonomy as a key value, and `grist-core` is an essential part of that.
 We are committed to maintaining and improving the `grist-core` codebase, and to be thoughtful about how proprietary offerings impact data portability and autonomy.

 By opening its source code and offering an [OSI](https://opensource.org/)-approved free license, Grist benefits its users:

 - **Developer community.** The freedom to examine source code, make bug fixes, and develop new features is a big deal for a general-purpose spreadsheet-like product, where there is a